Actatus/IMDB_Simple_Search/README.md

                 "errorMessage": ""
 ```
 To-Do:
-- Generate basic alt-text for posters to improve accessibility.
 - Improve styling.
 Currently incredibly basic and could use some care.
 - Possibly add a movie/tv show toggle.
 Currently gets both, may make the search more accurate.